 - Taking the test and receiving advice from the career advisor is free for Humanities students and alumni (up to one year after graduation).

 Are you about to apply for a (student) job, internship, or committee position?
 Feel free to send the drafts of your CV and application letter to email@example.com before submitting your final application.
 Within a few working days, you will receive personal advice.
 You can also send us your LinkedIn profile; we will check it and provide you with feedback.

 Building your network

-When you are making plans for the future, it is highly recommendable to share these with others.
-They can tell you about their own experiences and challenges which will bring inspiring conversations helping you explore your options and expanding your comfort zone.
-Start with reaching out to the people you already know: family, friends, peers or (former) colleagues.
-After you can approach professionals in the field you perhaps have not met yet before.
-Of course, that sounds exciting and where to start?
+When you are making plans regarding the future, it is highly recommended to share them with others.
+They can share their experiences and challenges with you.
+Start with reaching out to the people you know, like family, friends, peers or (former) colleagues.
+Once you have reached out to your social circle, you can also approach professionals you perhaps have not yet met before.
+Where to start?
 Contact us for advice on how to build your network during your studies.
-Or register for the mentor network.
-If you are considering using LinkedIn (more), we can tell you more about the possibilities of this platform and give you tips on ways how to improve your profile.
+We can also provide you with employers- and alumni contact details.
+Another option: check the mentor network.
+Suppose you are considering using LinkedIn (more).
+In that case, we can tell you more about the possibilities of this platform and give you tips on ways to improve your profile.

 Have you received an invitation for an interview?
 Congratulations!
 To be fully prepared for your interview, book an appointment with the Career Service so we can practice and prepare for the interview together.
 You can find more information about job interviews on our website.

 This guide is for everyone who wants to organise a career day/job market informaion session.
 In this guide we inform you what to take into account when you are going to organise a job market activity.
 The career advisor from the Humanities Career Service can give you advice on any kind of activity.
 The alumni coordinator from the Communication and Marketing department can give you advice on how to promote the activity, and may also be able to send a mailing to alumni to find speakers.